|Installed power:||60 MW|

 (en Anglais seulement)

-The Romney Wind Energy project team would like to inform you that project construction activities started on November 12, 2018.
-The team will share with you the following information, and update regularly as project construction evolves:
+Project construction activities started on November 12, 2018.
+The team will share the following information with you as the project progresses:

 - Location of construction activities and main tasks